yairm210/Unciv/Uniques.md

 "Indestructable" - Cannot be removed by nukes (might be used more later, for now only this)

+"Provides a random bonus when entered" - Effectively makes this improvement ancient ruins, including it being removed when it is entered.

 ## Unit uniques

+### One time effect units

+May be added in promotions or ancient ruins equivalents

+"Heal this unit by [] HP"

+"This Unit gains [] XP"

+"This Unit upgrades for free"

+"This Unit upgrades for free including special upgrades" - For example scout -> archer in the base game

+"This Unit gains the [] promotion"

 ### Civilian